 They released the Tax Cuts and Jobs Act which provides specific details and aligns closely with the Unified Framework for Fixing Our Broken Tax Code (tax reform framework) issued in September.
 Many of the proposed changes, for businesses and individuals, match the campaign promises made by President Trump.
-For businesses this includes a corporate tax rate reduction, new tax on pass through entities and immediate expensing of capital investments.
-For individuals this includes new and streamlined tax brackets, elimination of the estate tax and increases in the standard deduction.
+For businesses, this includes a corporate tax rate reduction, new tax on pass-through entities and immediate expensing of capital investments.
+For individuals, this includes new and streamlined tax brackets, elimination of the estate tax and increases in the standard deduction.
 According to the administration, the changes are designed to make the tax system less complex for businesses and easier to manage for individuals.
 To help clients, prospects and others understand the impact on their business and individual taxes, Hanson & Co has provided a summary of key changes below.

 Key Business Tax Reform Changes

 - Corporate Tax Rate – The legislation is proposing a permanent reduction of the corporate tax rate from 35% to 20%.
-The Trump Administration has argued that the United States has the fourth highest tax rate on businesses in the world.
+The Trump Administration has argued that the United States has the fourth-highest tax rate on businesses in the world.
 According to the Tax Foundation, the mean average business tax rate for industrialized countries is 21.97%.

-- 25% Pass Through Tax – Under existing regulations, individuals who own a business are required to pay taxes on income earned by their business at the corresponding individual rate.
+- 25% Pass-Through Tax – Under existing regulations, individuals who own a business are required to pay taxes on income earned by their business at the corresponding individual rate.
 However, the new pass-through entity tax (maximum of 25%) means that impacted business owners would no longer need to worry about their individual tax rate.
 There will be rules in place to specify what types of business can claim the rate to ensure the lower tax rate is not abused.

-- Repatriation of Foreign Earnings – A key issue for many American businesses has been the tax expense of bringing foreign earnings back to the United States.
+- Repatriation of Foreign Earnings – A key issue for many American businesses have been the tax expense of bringing foreign earnings back to the United States.
 To address this concern, the proposed legislation calls for repatriated earnings to be taxed at 12%.